dermotkel/main_project/README.md

 1. Are the three species normally distributed across all dependent variables?

-2. Is there a significant difference between the the three species in terms of petal length, petal width, sepal length and sepal width ?
+2. Is there a significant difference between the three species in terms of petal length, petal width, sepal length and sepal width ?

 3. Is there a postive correlation between sepal length and petal length?